rxi/microui/doc/usage.md

 Before any controls can be used we must begin a window using one of the `mu_begin_window...` or `mu_begin_popup...` functions.
-The `mu_Container` for the window is expected to be either zeroed memory in which case it will be initialized automatically when used, or to have been intialized manually using the `mu_init_window()` function; once used, the `mu_Container`'s memory must remain valid until `mu_end()` is called at the end of the frame.
+The `mu_Container` for the window is expected to be either zeroed memory in which case it will be initialised automatically when used, or to have been initialised manually using the `mu_init_window()` function; once used, the `mu_Container`'s memory must remain valid until `mu_end()` is called at the end of the frame.
 The `mu_begin_...` window functions return a truthy value if the window is open, if this is not the case we should